berat-berber/berat-berber/README.md

 <h1 align="center">Hi 👋, I'm Berat Berber</h1>

-- About me -> I'm a computer science student who wants to be a Backend Developer
+- About me -> <b>I'm a computer science student who wants to be a Backend Developer</b>
 - 📫 How to reach me -> **berat0berber@gmail.com**

 <h3 align="left">Connect with me:</h3>